roppongi hills

 ISA GENZKEN

-Sponsored by Hollywood Beauty Group
+Hollywood Beauty Group Collection

 COUNTER VOID

-TATSUO MIYAJIMA
+MIYAJIMA TATSUO

-2003/Neon tube, glass, IC, aluminum, electric wire, etc.
+2003/Neon tubing, glass, IC, aluminum, electric wires, etc.

 Commissioned by TV Asahi Directed by MAKI AND ASSOCIATES